ImperialCollegeLondon/FINESSE/docs/hardware.md

 ### Creating a new device type

+There are three "kinds" of device classes:

+1. Device base types, which must inherit from `Device` directly
+2. Abstract device types, which must inherit from a device base type (directly or indirectly) and have at least one abstract method
+3. Concrete device types which must inherit from one of the above and have no abstract methods

+Device base types and concrete device types are included in registries that are communicated to the frontend if it requests a list of plugins (abstract device types are excluded).
+Note that there are other possibilities one could imagine (e.g. a class inheriting from `Device` which is not registered as a device base type), but these are currently not possible.

 A device base type is a class providing a common interface for similar device types (e.g. a stepper motor).
-Each device base class must inherit from `Device` and each device class must inherit from a device base class.

 You can create a new device base like so:

 ```py
 class MyBaseType(